core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The CoAP option numbers 13 and 21 are both consistent with the properties of the EDHOC Option defined in {{edhoc-option}}, and they both allow the EDHOC Option to always result in an overall size of 1 byte.
 This is because:

-* The EDHOC option is always empty, i.e. with zero-length value; and
+* The EDHOC option is always empty, i.e., with zero-length value; and

 * Since the OSCORE option with option number 9 is always present in the CoAP request, the EDHOC option would be encoded with a maximum delta of 4 or 12, depending on its option number being 13 or 21.